jattoabdul/andela-bootcamp-postit/README.md

 **ABOUT POSTIT**
 Is a simple application that allows friends and colleagues create groups for notifications.
 This way one person can post notifications to everyone by sending a message once - a broadcast message.
 The application allows people create accounts, create groups and add registered users to the groups, and then send messages out to these groups whenever they want.

-View the API Here[https://jatto-postit-app.herokuapp.com/]
+View the Beast-Mode App Here[https://jatto-postit-app.herokuapp.com/]

+Access the API Here[https://jatto-postit-app.herokuapp.com/api/v1]

-view a Demo of the UI Here[https://postit-c5714.firebaseapp.com/]
+view a Template Demo of the UI Here[https://postit-c5714.firebaseapp.com/]

 **TECHNOLOGIES**
-> - Front-end: React/Redux + SASS (To be Implemented)
+> - Front-end: React/Redux + SASS / Materialize
 > - Back-end: Node/Expressjs + Sequelize/Postgres
-> - Libraries: jsonwebtoken, es6, Babel-Node, Gulp, eslint, Mocha/Chai + chai-http
+> - Libraries: jsonwebtoken, es6, Babel-Node, Gulp, eslint, Mocha/Chai + chai-http, Enzyme

 **FOLDER STRUCTURE**
 > - client: to contain React/Redux implementation of the frontend